 Fact Vs Fiction

-Fact: As long as cats are spayed and neutered, the transmission rate goes down to essentially zero.
-FIV is only spread through the saliva of an infected cat in a deep bite wound, so as long as cats are not fighting aggressively, the disease cannot be spread.
+Fact: When cats are spayed or neutered, the rate of transmission drops to almost zero.
+FIV is only transferred by the saliva of an FIV-infected cat in a deep bite wound.
+Illness would not spread as long as cats do not fight aggressively.

-Myth 2: An FIV diagnosis is a death sentence.
+Myth 2: Being diagnosed with FIV equals a death sentence.

-Myth 3: A community cat has been tested positive for FIV.
-This cat should not be returned to the colony.
+Myth 3: An FIV-positive community cat has been found.
+It should not be brought back to the colony.

-Fact: According to Niki Cochran, program manager at Alley Cat Rescue, as long as the cats are spayed and neutered, these cats can be put back out into the community if they are healthy and thriving.
+Fact: According to Niki Cochran, program manager of Alley Cat Rescue, after being spayed and neutered, cats can be brought back out to the community if they are both thriving and healthy.

-Myth 4: A kitten with FIV will die young.
+Myth 4: An FIV-positive kitten will die young.

-Fact: There is a chance that a kitten will not make it, but there is also a really good chance that the kitten will be asymptomatic (not have any symptoms) and will lead a happy, healthy life!
+Fact: There is a risk a kitten would not survive, but there is also a good chance the kitten will be asymptomatic (meaning it would not show any symptoms) and lead a happy and healthy life.